telepresenceio/telepresence/docs/tutorials/openshift.md

 It may take a few minutes before this route will be live; in the interim you will get an error page.
 If you do wait a minute and try again.

+**Important:** When running Telepresence with `vpn-tcp` proxying, all DNS queries for the host will be routed to cluster DNS.
+This can break `oc` if the cluster is running in AWS and a request to resolve the name of a cluster's API endpoint returns an address internal to AWS.
+Manually updating `KUBECONFIG` with the resolved address may work around this issue, but if the API endpoint is behind a virtualhost proxy (e.g. if the cluster was deployed with `try.openshift.com`) it may be necessary to leave the host name in `KUBECONFIG` and add an entry to `/etc/hosts` instead.

 {{ macros.gettingStartedPart2("oc", "OpenShift") }}

 ```console